Celebrating 29 Years!

 - Exclusivity– winning this award places you in an elite group of fewer than 200 Wisconsin companies who have won in the 27 years this program has been honoring deserving organizations.

 - Nominees and winners alike have received substantial and deserved recognition in the media locally, statewide and beyond.

 - This awards program highlights significant accomplishments and industry firsts of those companies leading the way for future generations.

 - The application process allows you to fully assess your organization – a valuable tool because it helps you evaluate your safety program’s strengths and improve upon weaknesses.

-- Morale Booster: Many winners of these awards cite their workers as deserving the majority of the credit for the award.
+- Morale Booster: Many winners cite their workers as deserving the majority of the credit for the award.
 Many winning organizations use the award as an opportunity to show appreciation to their associates for a job well done.